 You might be surprised how affordable dental implants are compared to other tooth replacement options.
-While the cost of your dental implants can vary widely according to a study by the American Academy of Implant Dentistry (AAID).
-That is why AAID recommends that you receive an estimate from a dental implant expert who has examined your mouth and missing teeth.
+While the cost of your dental implants can vary widely according to a study by the American Academy of Implant Dentistry (AAID), the answer is easy to get: contact a dental implant dentist near you.
 Dental implants are customized to fit your mouth and blend in naturally with your existing teeth, so their expert opinion of someone nearby is better than an estimate you can get from a website.

 However, even after you receive an estimate of dental implant costs, it doesn’t answer the question as to whether dental implants are right for you.
 Here are three important things you need to know about dental implants before you make your decision.